2025 Pangasinan local elections: Security concerns and preparation

 Pangasinan police increased their security measures ahead of the 2025 elections, assigning 2,408 police officers to safeguard 1,204 voting centers and 2,869 automatic counting machines (ACMs).
 The deployment is intended to ensure safe and orderly voting operations in the province.

 The Commission on Elections in Pangasinan removed 22,353 non-compliant campaign posters during Oplan Baklas (nationwide poster removal operation) as of March 28, 2025.
 These materials include posters, billboards, or tarpaulins that exceed size limits and those located outside the designated common poster areas.

 The localities of Aguilar, Binmaley, Malasiqui, Mangaldan, San Quintin, Sual, Urdaneta, and Dagupan City were identified as under "areas of concern" (yellow category) due to intense political rivalries and past election-related incidents.

 Vote buying

-On May 2025, congressional candidate Gilbert Estrella was implicated in reports of widespread vote-buying in Pangasinan’s 6th district.
-Representative Marlyn Primicias-Agabas asked the Commission on Elections (COMELEC) and the Philippine National Police to investigate claims that Estrella’s supporters distributed about ₱3,000 per voter in the municipalities of Rosales, Balungao, and Asingan.
+In May 2025, congressional candidate Gilbert Estrella was implicated in reports of widespread vote-buying in Pangasinan's 6th district.
+Representative Marlyn Primicias-Agabas asked the Commission on Elections (COMELEC) and the Philippine National Police to investigate claims that Estrella's supporters distributed about ₱3,000 per voter in the municipalities of Rosales, Balungao, and Asingan.